MataiMoorfield/Coffee-Ordering-System-with-ESP32/README.md

 # Coffee-Ordering-System-with-ESP32
 A simple web based coffee ordering system with the ESP32 for cafés.
+Full video [here](https://www.youtube.com/watch?v=jhMNulLlHCo)

 > [!NOTE]
 > This is a system I'm currently developing for cafés to handle orders, both food and drinks.